 Employee Spotlight: Marie Utterbäck

-In our employee spotlight series, we share the story of the people behind Atlas Antibodies.
-To keep up with our series it is now time to meet the next person, Marie Utterbäck.
-She has been with the company for seven years and currently works as a product manager.
-During her voyage she has transitioned from starting out in research and development, to gradually move towards a more commercial role.
-Keep reading to take part in her exciting journey, and to learn more about the opportunities that lie within a company in growth.
+c.
+She has been with the company for seven years and works as a product manager.
+During her voyage, she transitioned from starting in research and development to gradually moving towards a more commercial role.
+Keep reading to take part in her exciting journey and to learn more about the opportunities that lie within a company in growth.

-Hi Marie, could you List five hashtags that describe your personality / interest?
+Hi Marie, could you List five hashtags that describe your personality and interest?

 Marie: Of course, they would be: #Horseriding #Traveling #Proteinanalysis #Marketing&Sales #Dataanalysis

 Marie: Yes, horse riding.
 This has been my hobby since I was a little child.
-Unfortunately, I don’t have my own horse anymore, but I try to go to the stable as often as I can.
+Unfortunately, I don’t have my own horse anymore, but I try to go to the stable as often as possible.

 Could you shortly describe your background?
 What road did you take to get to Atlas Antibodies?